 Core idea

-Multilingual RAG succeeds when language is treated as an architecture concern from input to retrieval to answer review.
+Multilingual RAG succeeds when language is treated as a production architecture concern from source inventory to retrieval, answer generation, review, and monitoring.

 Service